WikiLeaks: Submissions

-According to some, The Architect was the engineer who rebuilt the WikiLeaks submission system "from scratch" and instructed another WikiLeaks technician.
-According to Andy Greenberg and Wired, when The Architect joined WikiLeaks, it "was a mess" running on one or two servers "without all the flashy security that Assange had promised in interviews with the media."
-The Architect rebuilt it from scratch and separated the sensitive platforms from the public-facing Wiki "and set up a number of servers in various countries."
+According to Andy Greenberg and Wired, The Architect was the engineer who rebuilt the WikiLeaks submission system, separated the sensitive platforms from the public-facing Wiki and set up servers in various countries.
 During the 2010 reorganisation, The Architect left with Domscheit-Berg, taking the code behind the submission system with him.
 Assange said that the submission system was temporarily down because its backlog was too big.
 WikiLeaks later said it was down because of Domscheit-Berg's "acts of sabotage" when he left the organisation, which had forced WikiLeaks to "overhaul the entire submission system", and the staff lacked time to do so.

-WikiLeaks submissions stayed offline for four and a half years, until May 2015.
-While it was offline, WikiLeaks announced they were building a state-of-the-art secure submission system.
-The launch of the new system was delayed by security concerns in 2011.
+WikiLeaks submissions stayed offline until May 2015.
+While it was offline, WikiLeaks announced it was building a state-of-the-art secure submission system.
+The launch of the new system was delayed by security concerns about SSL certificates in 2011.
 During this time, WikiLeaks continued to publish documents.
 These publications originated from material which had been directly shared with WikiLeaks by hackers, or were the result of Wikileaks organising and republishing already-public leaks.
-A former WikiLeaks associate said that Andy Müller-Maguhn and a colleague administered the submission server in 2016, though Müller-Maguhn denies this.
-That October, WikiLeaks suggested "lawyer to lawyer" as an alternate submission method.
+In an October 2011 press conference, Assange said that because the submission system did not work, sources "had to establish contacts with the organisation and transmit us the material through other mechanisms".
+In 2011 Forbes suggested that Andy Müller-Maguhn and Bugged Planet might be WikiLeaks' source for the Spy Files and in 2018 a former WikiLeaks associate said that Müller-Maguhn and a colleague administered the submission server in 2016, though Müller-Maguhn denies this.
+That October, WikiLeaks suggested "lawyer to lawyer" as an alternate submission method, naming Margaret Ratner Kunstler.

-By October 2021, WikiLeaks' secure chat stopped working and by February 2022, WikiLeaks' submission system and email server were offline.
-In July 2022, a broken version of the submission system briefly relaunched with expired PGP keys and went offline after it was reported on by The Daily Dot.
+Assange told writer Charles Glass in 2023 that WikiLeaks was no longer able to publish due to his imprisonment and the effect that US government surveillance and WikiLeaks' funding restrictions were having on potential whistleblowers.
+Assange said that other media outlets were not filling the void.

-Legal status
+Legal issues

-The legal status of WikiLeaks is complex.
-In 2010, WikiLeaks set up a private limited company in Iceland for administrative purposes, according to a long-time spokesman and later editor-in-chief.
-The organisation was also creating legal entities in France and Sweden, and operated in Australia.
+There have been many legal issues in different countries and several investigations surrounding WikiLeaks since it was founded.

+In August 2010, the internet payment company Moneybookers closed WikiLeaks' account due to publicity over its release of the Afghan war logs and because WikiLeaks had been added to the official US watchlist and an Australian government blacklist.